WestShore Plaza

-WestShore Plaza is one of two enclosed shopping malls located in the Westshore business district of Tampa, Florida, developed by Albert L. Manley of Boston, MA.
+WestShore Plaza is a shopping mall located in the Westshore business district of Tampa, Florida, developed by Albert L. Manley of Boston, MA.
 WestShore Plaza was opened in 1967 and was touted as Tampa's first shopping center that was fully air-conditioned.
 WestShore houses many specialty shops including Francesca's Collection, LOFT, New Balance, H&M, Old Navy, Sunglass Hut, and more.
 The property is owned and managed by Washington Prime Group.